6. Sedimentation

 Figure 96 – Close up of conglomerate infill at the base of the ravine shown in figure 95

 • Figure 97 shows another example of the infilling of the base of a ravine.
-Notice the similarity with the infill at the base of the ravine in the limestone of the previous figure, but for this example I use the gold bearing Ventersdorp Contact Reef (VCR), which lies stratigraphically at the top of the Witwatersrand Supper Group, in South Africa, and where siliciclasts predominate.
+Notice the similarity with the infill at the base of the ravine in the limestone of the previous figure, but noe I present the gold bearing Ventersdorp Contact Reef (VCR), which lies stratigraphically at the top of the Witwatersrand Supper Group, in South Africa, and where siliciclasts predominate.

 Figure 98 - Stream channel VCR showing the steep lateral contact (East Driefontein Gold Mine S. Africa).